Advanced Early Childhood

 The Advanced Television Production class produced a promotional video for over 60,000 employees to view encouraging donations to United Way.

-Amnesty International along with Stand organizes Jamnesty, an annual perfomance event.
+Amnesty International along with Stand organizes Jamnesty, an annual performance event.
 They recently contributed over $1,000 to Amnesty International with money earned from Jamnesty.

 Each performance of Comedy Sportz donates a portion of its ticket sales to local food pantries.
 Recently, GBS and GBN teamed up to benefit two local families in need.
 All proceeds benefited Caring Hearts and the Canned Food Drive.